Kevin Dyson

 Dyson is best known for his part in two historic NFL plays – the Music City Miracle and The Tackle.
-Kevin Dyson and his brother Andre Dyson were the first brothers in NFL history to score touchdowns in the same game.
+He and his brother Andre were the first brothers in NFL history to score touchdowns in the same game.

 After his football career ended, Dyson earned two master's degrees and a doctorate, and became the principal of a middle school, then a high school.